QubesOS/qubes-doc/InstallationGuide.md

 **Qubes Beta 1 is scheduled to be released on April 12th, stay tuned!**

-Our servers longer support installation of Alpha 3.

 **The instructions below are just a draft -- do not try to follow them now!**

 Hardware Requirements